 If there was any time to celebrate Christmas in July in North America, now is the time!
 Kids and adults alike could always use a bit of Christmas spirit and we're here to help with lots of creative Christmas in July party ideas.

 Over the past few years, you’ve probably reinvented how to mark milestones like birthdays and anniversaries and discovered how to socialize safely for seasonal holidays.
 You’ve also likely tried a bunch of virtual party ideas with friends, families, and colleagues.

-We think that hosting a Christmas in July party and exchanging gifts with loved ones while social distancing should be next on the list.
+We think that hosting a Christmas in July party and exchanging gifts with loved ones should be next on the list.
 It’s fun and easy to pull out the Christmas decorations, festivities, food, and drink and put a summer spin on all of it.
-So mark July 24 and 25, 2020 on your calendar (it’s a Friday and Saturday this year) and get ready to party like it’s… December 25th!
+So mark some mid-July dates on your calendar and get ready to party like it’s… December 25th!

 If you’re not familiar with the origin, it was started as a girl’s summer camp activity in South Carolina on July 24, 1935, and included an appearance by Santa, carol singing, gift-giving, and camper laundry bags filled with candy.
 Shortly after in 1940, the concept was popularized by a Hollywood movie comedy, Christmas in July.

 Over the decades, it’s evolved to include annual programs such as a Christmas movie marathon on the Hallmark Channel with heartwarming holiday movies airing daily until July 26 this year.
 And then there’s the shopping!
 QVC offers a month-long sale on everything from holiday items to headphones, as well as, other promotions—great for a little summer gift-giving or getting a jump on things for this December.
 Tip: you could also get a head start with holiday party planning on The Bash.